 Yellow mustard, to top – optional

-- 1. Add the mushrooms to the food processor.
+- 1. First, you’ll need to prep the mushrooms for the lentil sandwich.
+Add the mushrooms to the food processor.
 Pulse until they are very finely chopped.
 Set aside.

-2. Add the lentils and 3½ cups of water to a medium saucepan.
+2. Next, you’ll need to cook the lentils for the sandwich.
+Add the lentils and 3½ cups of water to a medium saucepan.
 Bring to a boil, and then, immediately turn down to low heat.
-Cover and simmer for ~10 minutes or until soft enough to enjoy eating, but not so soft they are complete mush.
+Cover and simmer for ~15-20 minutes or until they are fully cooked through.
 Drain and give a quick rinse.
 Set aside.

 3. In a large, deep skillet add the olive oil, onion and a dash of salt.
 Sauté over medium heat for ~5 minutes or until the onions are soft and golden.